Effective: August 1, 2019

 Schools, school districts and individuals may ask for their data to be excluded from any de-identified data sets.
 To request such exclusion, please email firstname.lastname@example.org.

 In connection with research studies, Carnegie Learning and/or its partners may publish or discuss aggregate data about student performance and results.
 Such publications never reference individual information, only aggregate statistics.
-Research projects that make use of such aggregate data are reviewed by an Institutional Review Board (IRB) which is responsible for approving the goals and procedures of the study, including those related to maintaining privacy of information.
-Such requirements may or may not include parental or student notification or approval.
+Research projects that make use of student data are reviewed by an Institutional Review Board (IRB) which is responsible for approving the goals and procedures of the study, including those related to maintaining privacy of information.
+The IRB may or may not require parental or student notification or approval.
 Schools or school districts provide prior consent to any research that involves interaction with the schools and their students’ information.
 Carnegie Learning is committed to abiding by IRB recommendations and requirements.

 9. How Does Carnegie Learning Protect My Information?